timhaley94/timhaley.me/README.md

 </h1>

 <p align="center">
-  I used (Gatsby)[https://www.gatsbyjs.org] to build this project.
+  I used <a href="https://www.gatsbyjs.org">Gatsby</a> to build this project.
 Check it out.
 </p>